 Document Numbering Strategy

-Starting with Release 2.0 the documentation number of the IIS document will be Version X.Y.Z as follows:
+Starting with Release 5.1.1 the documentation number of the IIS document will be Release X.Y[.Z] Rev z as follows:

 X – will only be incremented when a new major release of the NPAC SMS system is authorized.
 It will contain only the Change Orders that have been authorized for inclusion in this new major release.